-Of the many memories that are near and dear to me, its the memory of Christmas time at Nannies that really warms my heart.
-All of us children would have so much fun playing while the adults mingled together, it was the best.
 Cousins, Aunties, Uncles friends and neighbors everybody was welcome.
 You might even see a mummer or two as there was always a song and dance to spread the Christmas cheer.

-Mummering originated in England and Ireland and the earliest record of mummering in Newfoundland dates back to 1819.
-I think that’s about how old this fruitcake recipe is.
 Its every bit as deep and dark and delicious as I remember.
-I can see Nanny now with her scarf on her head cooking this on the stove.
-God forbid someone got a hair in their piece.
-After it cooled she would wrap it in cheesecloth that had been soaked in either rum or Brandy.
-Newfoundland Screech is the best in my opinion.
+I can see my Nanny now with her scarf on her head happy as could be stirring this on the stove.
+God forbid someone got a hair in their piece of cake.

 Here’s a link to the Telegram if you want to learn more about mummering in Newfoundland.

+Wasn’t that fun!
 On with the cake!

 This recipe has 3 videos I will place them below.
 One showing how to make this delicious cake, one showing you how to wrap the cake and one of the unveiling!
 I sure hope you enjoy this recipe as much as we do.

-How to make this yummy cake
+How to make traditional Newfoundland fruit cake with rum:

 Ingredients: